nodejs/next-10/CONSTITUENCY-NEEDS.md

 ## Predictable and Stable Releases

-* Predictable releases schedule to be able to plan upgrades
+* Predictable release schedule to be able to plan upgrades
 * Compatibility and Stability when possible across releases to minimize upgrade work
 * Stability across runtime versions